He’s a survivor: A mother fights for son kidnapped by Hamas militants

-LONDON (AP) — His mother describes Hersh Goldberg-Polin as like a lot of other young people.
+LONDON (AP) — Hersh Goldberg-Polin is like a lot of other young people.

-The 23-year-old from Jerusalem loves music, wants to see the world and, now that he’s finished his military service, has plans to go to university, his family says.
+The 23-year-old from Jerusalem loves music, wants to see the world and, now that he’s finished his military service, plans to go to university.
 But first he has to come home.

 Goldberg-Polin was last seen on Oct.
 7, when Hamas militants loaded him into the back of a pickup with other hostages abducted from a music festival where at least 260 people were killed.

 “He’s a survivor,” Goldberg said of her son, whose grin beams out from behind a sparse, youthful beard in family photos.
 “He’s not like this big, bulky guy.
-But I think that survival has a lot to do with where you are mentally.”
+But I think that survival has a lot to do with where you are mentally,” she added.

 Born in Berkeley, California, Goldberg-Polin moved to Israel with his family when he was 7 years old.